hpc/charliecloud/doc/ch-image_desc.rst

 enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).

+Concurrent access to the same storage directory is managed by file locks using Python's :code:`fnctl.flock()` function, which I believe boils down to :code:`fnctl(2)` style POSIX locking, which has `major disadvantages
+<http://0pointer.de/blog/projects/locking.html>`_ but should work for our
+purposes.
+In particular, it should work for a storage directory on NFS.
+Some operations lock the entire storage directory, while others only part of it;
+for example, during instruction execution, :code:`ch-image build` locks only the image being modified.
+Over time, we hope to increase concurrency by decreasing locking granularity.

-While you can currently poke around in the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
+While you can currently explore the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
 The supported workflow uses :code:`ch-convert` to obtain a packed image; see the tutorial for details.

 The storage directory format changes on no particular schedule.
 Often :code:`ch-image` is able to upgrade the directory; however, downgrading is not